Velvet Revolver: Search for a new singer and solo careers (2008–2015)

 Velvet Revolver reunited for a one-off performance with Scott Weiland at a benefit concert for the late John O'Brien, on January 12, 2012.
 Following a benefit show for the Road Recovery in 2011 with the other Velvet Revolver members, each one agreed to a one-off reunion before Kushner invited Weiland, who also agreed.
 Kushner also stated it was then unknown what Velvet Revolver's plans were for the future after the reunion show; "I know everyone's got other commitments, but I think everyone's like, 'Let's get this thing done and get through this and then we'll see.

 In April 2012, Weiland remarked that he would like to reunite permanently with Velvet Revolver, saying that "if Maynard James Keenan can do it with A Perfect Circle and Tool, then there's no reason why I shouldn't go and do it with both bands".
 Further in May in an interview with ABC Radio Weiland said that he had reunited with the band permanently for a tour and an album, which was denied a few days later by Slash in an interview with 93X.

 On May 12, 2014, in an interview at the MusiCares benefit concert, Slash told journalist Lucas H. Gordon that he "think[s] [they're] gonna audition a singer" in the future.
 However, he also stated that he would be touring with his solo band "for the next year and a half."

-On June 29, 2014, in an interview to Totalrock radio, Duff McKagan talked about revealed that there had been at least one audition for the role of lead vocalist, but that the person did not properly impress the remaining band members.
+On June 29, 2014, in an interview to Totalrock radio, Duff McKagan revealed that there had been at least one audition for the role of lead vocalist, but that the person did not properly impress the remaining band members.
 He also stated he would not be the band's lead vocalist.